 In The Immortalists, it’s New York City in 1969, when a traveling psychic claims to be able to tell anyone when they will die.
 The four adolescent Gold children seek their fortunes, and their prophecies impact the following five decades of their lives.

-This novel questions destiny versus free will and reality versus illusion as one of the best books on dying, firmly grasping at family bonds.
-It’s the type of book that really makes you think, and it remains one of my favorite books of the last several years.
+This novel about dying takes the reader inside each character’s world and questions destiny versus free will and reality versus illusion.
+It’s the type of book that makes you think, and it remains one of my favorite books of the last several years.

 Related Post: Book Club Questions for The Immortalists